PacificBiosciences/sawfish/docs/user_guide.md

 #### Quality scores

-The primary quality metrics for each SV call are:
+The primary quality metrics for each variant call are:
-1. `QUAL` - This is the phred-scaled confidence that the given SV allele exists in the set of genotyped samples.
+1. `QUAL` - This is the phred-scaled confidence that the given alternate allele exists in the set of analyzed samples
+    - For SV calls supported only by breakpoint evidence, it reflects the probability of any non-reference genotype in any sample.
+    - For CNV calls supported only by depth evidence, it reflects the probability of that the segment copy number is not the expected copy number in any sample.
+    - For merged SV/CNV calls, QUAL reflects the maximum of the breakpoint and depth-based QUAL values from the merged components
-2. `GQ` - This value is provided once for each sample.
-It is the phred-scaled confidence that the given sample genotype is correct.
+2. `GQ` - This value is provided once for each sample in a breakpont-based call.
+It is the phred-scaled confidence that the given sample genotype is correct in this sample based on supporting read evidence at the breakpoint.

-The primary quality metrics for each CNV call are:
-1. `QUAL` - This is the phred-scaled confidence that the segment copy number is not the expected copy number in at least one sample.
-2. `CNQ` - This value is provided once for each sample.
-It is the phred-scaled confidence that the given copy number (`CN`) value is correct for this segment.
+2. `CNQ` - This value is provided once for each sample in a depth-based call.
+It is the phred-scaled confidence that the given copy number (`CN`) value is correct for this segment in the given sample.

 All phred-scaled quality scores in the VCF output have a maximum value of 999.